lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Rule ID

-Rule ID are identifiers used to select either the correct context to be used for Compression/Decompression functionalities or for Fragmentation.
+Rule ID are identifiers used to select either the correct context to be used for Compression/Decompression functionalities or for Fragmentation or after trying to do SCHC C/D and fragmentation the packet is sent as is.
 The size of the Rule ID is not specified in this document.
 It is implementation-specific and can vary according to the LPWAN technology and the number of packets, among others.

 The Rule ID for the SCHC C/D identifies the context used to keep the Field Description of the header packet.
-However, fragmentation may benefit from using specific Rule IDs (which are tied to specific modes and settings) for a particular underlying LPWAN technology.
+However, fragmentation may benefit from using specific Rule IDs (which are tied to specific modes and settings) for a particular underlying LPWAN technology, at least one Rule ID may be reserved to the case where no SCHC C/D nor fragmentation were possible.

 The Rule ID space needs at least to be divided to represent some values for the case when compression has not been possible and the packet may be not used fragmentation, some values are  used for SCHC C/D contexts identifiers (see {{IDComp}}) and